kjvarga/sitemap_generator/README.md

 ## Compatibility

 Compatible with all versions of Rails and Ruby.
+Tested up to Ruby 3.1 and Rails 7.0.
-Ruby 1.9.3 support was dropped in Version 6.0.0 of this gem.
+Ruby 1.9.3 support was dropped in Version 6.0.0.

 ## Licence